sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     >The logic canvas is where you can add flow functions to perform actions in response to user actions or changes in the state of the app (like changes in the value of variables, or when a page is loaded).

-    >There are different logic panes for each component and variable, as well as one for entire page.
+    >There are different logic panes for each component, data variable, and page.

 3. From the **Logic Canvas** area on the left, drag and drop onto the logic canvas an **Open Page** function in the **Navigation** section of flow functions.